javalin/website/_posts/tutorials/2020-01-18-javalin-testing-example.md

 ---

 ## Introduction
-Since Javalin is a library there are no requirements for how tests must be written, so this guide will just outline a few common approaches.
+Since Javalin is a library, there are no requirements for how tests must be written.
+This guide will outline a few common approaches.
 None of the approaches are better than the others, you just have to find something that works for you.

 To begin, you'll need to have a Maven project configured [(→ Tutorial)](/tutorials/maven-setup).